-For this assessment criterion, you will evaluate your own processes for ensuring effective staffing numbers and patterns, whilst providing person-centred, outcomes-focussed care.
+For this assessment criterion, you will evaluate your own processes for ensuring effective staffing numbers and patterns, whilst providing person-centred, outcomes-focused care.
 Some of the factors you will need to consider include the impacts of funding, continuity of care, the importance of flexibility, varying skill sets, identification, and adaptation to changes and the use and management of agency workers.

 Organising effective staffing numbers and patterns means having the right employees with the right skills in the right place at the right time.
-This is a requirement of Health and Social Care Act 2008 (Regulated Activities) Regulations 2014: Regulation 18 – information about this can be found on the Care Quality Commission’s website.
+This is a requirement of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014: Regulation 18 – information about this can be found on the Care Quality Commission’s website.
 Many factors can influence staffing including those described below.

 Impacts of funding